kamarain/camera_movement_emulator/README.md

 >> demo_interactive
 ```

 and the demo will instruct you through.
-The code helps you to understand the functionality where the main generation code
+The code helps you to understand the
-is in *computerframes2d.m*
+functionality (have a look inside this demo code).

 ![Interactive demo](data/camera_movement_emulator_framework.png)